 Weights and Measures

-In the face of congressional inaction, many states defined standard measures for trade purposes.
-No Supreme Court case has explicitly held that the states are free to establish such standards in the absence of congressional action, although Justice Oliver Wendall Holmes intimated as much in Massachusetts State Grange v.
+In the face of official congressional inaction, many states defined standard measures for trade purposes.
+No Supreme Court case has explicitly held that the states are free to establish such standards in the absence of congressional action, although Justice Oliver Wendell Holmes intimated as much in Massachusetts State Grange v.
 Benton (1926).
 Justice Robert Cooper Grier, on circuit, was perhaps more dubious of the states’ power.
 The Miantinomi (1855).

 Congress has acquiesced in (though never authorized) the use of the traditional English system of weights and measures in nonbusiness activities.
 In 1866, Congress authorized, but did not mandate, the use of the metric system and, since 1975, the metric system has been the “preferred system” for trade and commerce.
 The Office of Weights and Measures within the Commerce Department’s National Institute of Standards and Technology publishes standards for English and metric weights and measures.

 David P. Currie, Weights & Measures, 2 Green Bag 2d 261 (1999)

 LOUIS A. FISCHER, HISTORY OF THE STANDARD WEIGHTS AND MEASURES OF THE UNITED STATES (1925)

 Lewis V. Judson, Weights and Measures Standards of the United States (1976)

 The Miantinoni, 17 F. Cas.
 254 (C.C.W.D.
 Pa.
 1855) (No. 9521)

 Massachusetts State Grange v.
 Benton, 272 U.S. 525 (1926)